 Southern Fare at Reasonable Prices

 Want a taste of South Indian cuisine?
 This neon-lit spot, which recently added a second location, specializes in cooking from Kerala, including vadas (savory fried snacks) and seven types of dosas.
 In an unusual twist, the menu offers many beef entrées, plus a gamut of Indo-Chinese fare (such as chicken lollipops), vegetarian dishes, and duck and crab roasts on the weekends.
-The restaurant serves halal food, strives for “reasonable” prices, and offers a bevy of lunch specials, including platters for less than $10.
+The Indian restaurant serves halal food, strives for “reasonable” prices, and offers a bevy of lunch specials, including platters for less than $10.

 A fun and funky fusion